-- 1. Always use a clean, dry catheter. - 2.
+- 1. Always use a clean, dry catheter, unless it is the hydrophilic (water-loving) catheter. - 2.
 Use a generous amount of water-soluble lubricant (such as K-Y jelly, never vaseline). - 3.
 Gather soap, water, and washcloths or another method to wash hands and private areas (liquid soap is less likely to grow bacteria than bar soap). - 4.
 If using a hydrophilic catheter, this is the time to poor clean water in the package that contains the catheter.
 You want the catheter to soak for 10-30 seconds. - 5.
-Position your daughter as comfortably as possible, either lying down with knees bent in "frog-like" position, or sitting with legs spread apart.
-Make sure child is on a clean diaper or towel and the diaper area is clean of bowel movement.
+Catheterization may be done sitting or standing.
+If sitting make sure child is on a clean diaper or towel.
+Be sure that the diaper area is clean of bowel movement.